-SHSU Chief of Police Kevin Morris or his designee provides training for SHSU Police Department first line supervisors regarding which types of incidents could potentially warrant timely warnings or emergency notifications.
+SHSU Police Chief or his designee provides training for SHSU Police Department first line supervisors regarding which types of incidents could potentially warrant timely warnings or emergency notifications.
 This is intended to increase recognition and thus improve timeliness and the pertinence of the information submitted by the SHSU Chief of Police.